Providing Creative Solutions and Meticulous Preparation in all Areas of Law

 In Texas, child support is a relatively straightforward matter.
 The non-custodial parent pays child support based on income to the other parent until the child is 18 years old or graduates high school, whichever is later.

-The Frisco child support attorneys at Nordhaus Walpole PLLC can assist in a variety of child support matters:
+The McKinney child support attorneys at Nordhaus Walpole PLLC can assist in a variety of child support matters:

 - Filing for child support as part of an overall child custody plan during your divorce

 - Helping parents obtain late payments during times of stress (or from deadbeats)

 - Making sure income declarations for child support are honest and thorough

 - Establishing paternity through the courts as a basis for filing for child support